applxcake/tones-apk/README.md

 ## Installation

-1. Download the APK file: `Tones-APK.apk`
+1. Download the APK file: `Tones-Universal.apk`
 2. Enable "Install from Unknown Sources" in your Android settings
 3. Install the APK file
 4. Open the app and log in with your YouTube account